-Honda City Vehicles have gone through a strong increase in their selling price recently.
-There has been a considerable inflation in the selling prices for this model.
+Honda City Vehicles have gone through a slight rise in their retail price recently.
+The prices for this particular model have risen.

-The retail prices for Honda City cars have gone through a strong rise during the last 6 months.
-During the first month analyzed in September the average price was Rs.
-35.94 lakhs.
-October went through a strong inflation with a rise in the price till Rs.
-48.04 lakhs.
-During the following two months (November, December) the average selling price experienced a noticeable rise, going up 32 % from Rs.
-41.99 lakhs to Rs.
-55.31 lakhs.
-The average price has risen 9 % during the last two months.
+The retail prices for Honda City cars have increased during the last 6 months.
+The average price in April was of Rs.
+58.33 lakhs.
+This price hardly went through any changes and remained at Rs.
+56.49 lakhs during May.
+The average selling price has remained fairly constant during the following two months, going from Rs.
+57.41 lakhs to Rs.
+59.61 lakhs.
+The average price has risen 13 % during the last two months.
 This result was obtained based on the price for the first four months (PRECIO1!) and the price (Rs.
-52.95 lakhs) during January and February.
+66.11 lakhs) during August and September.

 The graph showing the average price for the fuel type for Honda City cars points out to "Gas" as being the cheapest fuel type.
-It is 82 % less expensive than the average market price (Rs.
-54.48 lakhs) followed by "Diesel" priced at Rs.
-11.7 lakhs.
+It is 87 % less expensive than the average market price (Rs.
+64.61 lakhs) followed by "Hybrid" priced at Rs.
+31.99 lakhs.
 On average the cheapest type of fuel is "Petrol".
-It´s price is 12 % more affordable than the average market value followed by "Hybrid" with a price of Rs.
-24.84 lakhs.
+It´s price is 5 % more affordable than the average market value followed by "Hybrid" with a price of Rs.
+31.99 lakhs.